 You best descend by the normal route to Passo di Monte rest and then down the road to the south (bike?).

 This route goes over the SW walls, exiting at Casera Monte Rest.
 It is less a true ferata and more a marked and protected hunters path.
-Exposed and demanding, requires a lot of experience.
-The entry is from the road on 737 m, where you can see also a plate for the Pecol climbing sector which is near by.
+Exposed and very demanding, requires a lot of experience (rated "D" on the ferrata scale).
+The entry on the access trail is from the road on 737 m, where you can see also a plate for the Pecol climbing sector which is nearby.

 No real support of huts where you would get food or drinks.
 Casera Monte Rest consists of only a few deteriorated huts, which perhaps in summer serve as shelter for animals.